 - (2) Prison rape and victimization in confinement facilities improving quality of administrative data involving criminal acts within adult and juvenile facilities.
-The Prison Rape Elimination Act of 2003 (Public Law 108-79) requires BJS to develop a national data collection on the incidence and prevalence of sexual assault within correctional facilities.
+The Prison Rape Elimination Act of 2003 (Public Law 108-79) requires BJS to develop a national data collection on the incidence of sexual assault within correctional facilities.
 There have been only a few studies on the prevalence of sexual assault within correctional facilities.
 These studies are typically small in scale, covering only a few facilities, and generalizations to the national correctional population are not appropriate.
 The magnitude of sexual assault among prisoners is not currently well understood.
-BJS is tasked with developing reliable methods to measure the problem so that it can be addressed and eliminated.
-BJS is in the process of developing and testing self-report survey methodologies, including the use of Audio Computer-Assisted Self-Interviews.
-In addition, BJS is conducting an annual administrative records collection.
-BJS expects to gain an understanding of what corrections officials know, what information is recorded, how allegations and confirmed incidents are handled, what disciplinary or administrative or legal sanctions are imposed on perpetrators, and what treatment is provided to victims of sexual assault.
+BJS is currently employing a multi-measure, multi-approach, including the use of Audio Computer-Assisted Self-Interviews, and the collection of annual administrative records.
+BJS is gaining an understanding of what corrections officials know, what information is recorded, how allegations and confirmed incidents are handled, what disciplinary or administrative or legal sanctions are imposed on perpetrators, and what treatment is provided to victims of sexual assault.
 BJS continues to encourage SACs to examine the quality of their State administrative records and where feasible provide recommendations for the improvement of the quality and accuracy of these data. - (3) Criminal justice system crisis planning.
-The SAC may wish to pursue research or data collection to support criminal justice system planning for dealing with major crises, disorders or other catastrophic incidents.
+The SAC may wish to pursue research or data collection to support criminal justice system planning for dealing with major crises, disorders, or other catastrophic incidents.
 Among other issues, SACs may wish to examine: - a.
 Prisoner relocation and/or alternative housing needs; - b.
 Maintaining continuity in monitoring or tracking probationers, parolees, registered sex offenders, etc.; - c.
 Backup records systems in the courts or other entities; - d.
-Use of law enforcement mutual aid agreements and/or cross-jurisdictional designations; and - e.
+Use of law enforcement mutual aid agreements and/or cross-jurisdictional designations; and, - e.
 Identification of vital records for the criminal justice system. - (4) Increased Web access to data.
 SJS funds could be used by the SAC for Internet infrastructure development, enhancements, and linkages, including building a World Wide Web site, computer support, and preparing reports for dissemination via the Internet.
-For those SACs with established websites, BJS encourages enhancements that include downloadable datasets and spreadsheets, online analytic capabilities, graphical presentations, and animation designed to present and explain movement of trends.

-- (5) Performance measurement.
+For those SACs with established websites, BJS encourages enhancements that include downloadable datasets and spreadsheets, online analytic capabilities, graphical presentations, and animation designed to present and explain movement of trends. - (5) Performance measurement.
 SJS funds could be used by the SAC to help States develop and improve performance measures and the tools available to agencies to assess progress in addressing public safety and administration of justice goals.
-SJS funds may be used to support these and related activities. - (6) Analyses utilizing a State's criminal history records.
+SJS funds may be used to support these and related activities.

+- (6) Analyses utilizing a State's criminal history records.
 BJS encourages SACs to utilize the State's criminal history records for research purposes.
 In particular, the SAC may wish to seek SJS funds to support studies of: - a.
 Patterns of criminal behavior such as sex offending, stalking, or domestic violence; - b.
 Arrests, prosecutions and convictions for firearms-related offenses; - c.
 Prisoner and/or probationer recidivism, including rates of rearrest, reconviction, and return to correctional custody; - d.
 The implementation and/or impact of programs such as drug courts, prisoner reentry initiatives, or specialized probation programs; or - e.
 The implementation and/or impact of a State's criminal history record improvement activities.